-The following application requirements apply to an application for a permit under Clause 42.03, in addition to those specified elsewhere in the scheme and must accompany an application, as appropriate, to the satisfaction of the responsible authority:
+in addition to those specified elsewhere in the scheme and must accompany an application, as appropriate, to the satisfaction of the responsible authority:

-- A detailed site evaluation that considers the existing landscape context including topography, vegetation (species, location and character), and views to the site from roads, settlements, and publicly accessible waterways, recreation, and tourism locations. - A landscape plan that demonstrates the use of species appropriate for the locality, including non-invasive native/exotic plants that are a feature of the character of the area, and how the affected area will be remediated after development.
+- A detailed site evaluation which that considers the existing landscape context including topography, vegetation (species, location and character), and views to the site from roads, settlements, and publicly accessible waterways-and, recreation, and tourism locations. - A landscape plan that demonstrates the use of locally appropriate species (e.g. indigenous or non-species appropriate for the locality, including non-invasive native-/-exotic plants that are a feature of the character of the area), and how the affected area will be remediated after the development.